puchijon/MHW_Save_nPC-Tools/README.md

 backup-MHW_Save_nPC

-PS script to backup my MHW save and nativePC
+PS script to backup my MHW save,  nativePC & Tools-Editor

 Author : puchijon

-Version : 1.0.1
+Version : 1.0.3

 -------------------------------------------------------------------------------------------------------------------------------------------

-This automates via a Windows' task a backup of my MHW save files and "nativePC" folder to OneDrive
+This automates via a Windows' task or manually a backup of MHW save files and "nativePC" folder to OneDrive (by default).

+ATM, nothing is configured to automatically let anyone use this script.